-Accountants often have to guess where an invoice is in the approval process and double-check to see if it has crossed the right approvers.
+Accountants often have to guess where an electronic bill is in the approval process and double-check to see if it has crossed the right approvers.
 This scattered, manual process is proven to be inefficient and expensive in the long run.
 Having visibility into your approval workflow is critical for a few reasons:

 - Your finance department has improved accountability by knowing who’s had the invoice and for how long.

 - You’ll have a clear picture of the invoice approval process from start to finish to reasonably eliminate any unnecessary steps.

 - You’re able to uncover any gaps that could lead to fraud or compliance issues if not checked by the right approver.

 Financial Director points out that regardless of the invoice approval or routing method, finance departments should strive to gain as much visibility into the payable as possible.